 Scholarly Commons Citation

 Treanor, William Michael, "Jam for Justice Holmes: Reassessing the Significance of Mahon" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1038.
+1038.